-- \$25 minimum fine per prohibited item or for failure to evacuate during an alarm. - \$250 individual fine for false fire alarm, tampering with fire safety equipment, or setting a fire. - \$500 community fine (if individuals cannot be found and held accountable for false fire alarm or tampering with fire safety equipment). - Administrative conduct hearing with the Director of Residence Life. - Social probation for the remainder of the current academic year. - Possible legal ramifications including prosecution by college officials or outside agencies.
+- \$25 minimum fine per prohibited item or for failure to evacuate during an alarm. - \$250 individual fine for false fire alarm, tampering with fire safety equipment, or setting a fire. - \$500 community fine (if individuals cannot be found and held accountable for false fire alarm or tampering with fire safety equipment). - Administrative conduct hearing. - Social probation for the remainder of the current academic year. - Possible legal ramifications including prosecution by college officials or outside agencies.